12 In My picks

 Why did Scarlett love Ashley so much?

+Scarlett fell in love with Ashley like Prince Charming on a white horse when he appeared before her after a three-year trip to Europe.
 She saved his beautiful image in her heart: blonde hair, dreamy gray eyes, and a smile.
-It was this image that she remembered and kept for almost 15 years.
+It was the image that she remembered and kept for almost 15 years.

 Also, Scarlett falls in love with a mystery.
 She could never understand Ashley, which is very convenient for composing her dream, ideal love.
 In addition, Ashley did not run after her because he was already engaged, which fueled Scarlett’s sporting interest and stubbornness.